-- 1 point below MMaT of all recipients in the DSA where the candidate is listed (MMaT 1) - 2 points below MMat of all recipients in the DSA where the candidate is listed (MMaT 2) - 3 points below MMat of all recipients in the DSA where the candidate is listed (MMaT 3) - 4 points below MMat of all recipients in the DSA where the candidate is listed (MMaT 4) - 5 points below MMat of all recipients in the DSA where the candidate is listed (MMaT - 5)
+- 1 point below MMaT of all recipients in the DSA where the candidate is listed (MMaT 1) - 2 points below MMat of all recipients in the DSA where the candidate is listed (MMaT 2) - 3 points below MMat of all recipients in the DSA where the candidate is listed (MMaT 3) - 4 points below MMat of all recipients in the DSA where the candidate is listed (MMaT 4) - 5 points below MMat of all recipients in the DSA where the candidate is listed (MMaT 5)

-The SRTR simulation of the above policy scenarios were assessed and compared to simulation of current liver allocation policy, including Share 35 but not including HCC cap and delay and MELD-Na.33 The study population included transplant candidates listed on liver waiting lists as of December 31, 2006, and candidates added to those waiting lists between January 1, 2007, and December 21, 2011.
+The SRTR simulation of the above policy scenarios were assessed and compared to simulation of current liver allocation policy, including Share 35 but not including HCC cap and delay and MELD-Na.34 The study population included transplant candidates listed on liver waiting lists as of December 31, 2006, and candidates added to those waiting lists between January 1, 2007, and December 21, 2011.
 This includes organs donated between January 1, 2007, and December 21, 2011.
 The Committee requested the analysis address two research questions:

-1. What are the proportions of exception patients who undergo transplant compared with non-exception patients who undergo transplant in these scenarios?
+- 1. What are the proportions of exception patients who undergo transplant compared with nonexception patients who undergo transplant in these scenarios? - 2.
+What is the waitlist mortality and post-transplant mortality for exception and non-exception patients in these scenarios?

-32 OPTN Data Request: Median MELD/PELD at Transplant for Deceased Donor Liver Transplants Performed in the Calendar Year 2015.
+33 OPTN Data Request: Median MELD/PELD at Transplant for Deceased Donor Liver Transplants Performed in the Calendar Year 2015.
 Analysis based on OPTN data as of July 15, 2016.

-33 SRTR Analysis Report, "Data request from the OPTN Liver and Intestinal Organ Transplantation Committee."
+34 SRTR Analysis Report, "Data request from the OPTN Liver and Intestinal Organ Transplantation Committee."
 Presented October 17, 2016.
 LSAM - LI2015_03_DRI